Advanced-Vision-and-Learning-Lab/NEHD_NLBP/README.md

 This product is Copyright (c) 2024 J. Peeples, and Salim Al Kharsa, and Luke Saleh, and Alina Zare.
 All rights reserved.

-## <a name="CitingHistogramFeatures"></a>Citing Histogram Layers for Neural Handcrafted Features
+## <a name="CitingHistogramFeatures"></a>Citing Histogram Layers for Neural Engineered Features

 If you use the code, please cite the following reference using the following entry.

 **Plain Text:**

-J.Peeples and S.Al Kharsa and L.Saleh and A.Zare, "Histogram Layers for Neural Handcrafted Features,"  in 2024 IEEE TBD, pp. TBD.
+J.Peeples and S.Al Kharsa and L.Saleh and A.Zare, "Histogram Layers for Neural Engineered Features,"  in 2024 IEEE TBD, pp. TBD.
 IEEE, 2024

 **BibTex:**
 ```